Large Language Models (LLM)

 Meta Llama3.2 90B

-Extremely high quality, moderate speed
+Very high quality, medium speed

-Professional domain Q&A, high-precision tasks
+Professional Q&A, high precision tasks

-High quality, strong Chinese generation ability, moderate speed
+High quality, strong Chinese generation, medium speed

 Customer service Q&A, knowledge Q&A

-High quality, moderate speed
+High quality, medium speed

 Customer service Q&A, knowledge Q&A